codex-group-wa/SID/README.md

 1. Provide a highly reliable way of deploying changes to `docker-compose` files from GitHub
 2. Provide clear visibility on the status of each attempted deployment - whether it failed or succeeded
 3. It must be as simple as possible while still achieving the desired outcome

+### Why not Portainer or Komodo?
+These apps are excellent and far more powerful than SID - however they are significantly more complicated to setup.
+Generally they require configuring each stack individually along with the webhook.
+They also have differing ability to elegantly handle mono-repo setups.
+The interface of both these apps (particularly Komodo) can also be overwhelming for new users.

 ## Features